JimBobSquarePants/MS-DI-Named-Services/README.md

-# Microst Dependency Injection Using Named Services
+# Microsoft Dependency Injection Using Named Services

 A demonstration of how to use the Microsoft Dependency Injection Abstractions to register named services including registering as parameters named or otherwise.